nushell/nushell.github.io/commands/docs/str_index-of.md

 title: str index-of
 categories: |
   strings
-version: 0.76.0
+version: 0.76.1
 strings: |
-  Returns start index of first occurrence of string in input, or -1 if no match
+  Returns start index of first occurrence of string in input, or -1 if no match.
 usage: |
-  Returns start index of first occurrence of string in input, or -1 if no match
+  Returns start index of first occurrence of string in input, or -1 if no match.
 ---

 # <code>{{ $frontmatter.title }}</code> for strings